iamNeverwell/Argentina-Fuel-Prices-Project/README.md

 Instead of watching youtube videos that might be more wasted time, I decided to use PowerBI.
 It's a tool I haven't used yet, so I thought it would be a perfect time to get to know how to use it and present the visualizations for this project in this fashion.

+### January 30, 2023

+Created and uploaded a .pdf file from my PowerBI report to Github.

+Remarks after analyzing the data:

+- AUTOMOVIL CLUB ARGENTINO has the highest amount of price submissions from all the participating fuel stations (by more than half of the second place's amount;

+- DEHEZA S.A.I.C.F.I.	has the highest CNG price submissions and is in second place for overall fuel type submissions (which follow very closely behind);

+- Even though the data has very few submissions since 2001 (possibly typos or errors), things really started to take shape in 2016 with a total number of CNG submission of 52, from 1 or 2 (and more often none) submission prior.
+In 2017, hundreds of submissions were sent over the year for each fuel type, with a total of 1953, and roughly double that for every year since.
+Adoption, thus, really took place starting on 2017;

+- Participating stations tend to be located in big cities, and along major highways.
+As it is to be expected, the further away from Buenos Aires, the less stations appear; and that number dwindles when going south.
+Ushuaia, the southernmost city in Argentina, has 3 participating stations -- one of each type of fuel;

+- Echoing the fact that adoption started from 2017 onwards, the amount of price submissions had prices that did not seem valid when comparing to the rest of the dataset.
+Prices started to be more constant and valid from 2017 onwards.

+- In 2021, the price of the high-grade gasoline, the most expensive fuel type across the years, was surpassed by the high-grade diesel and the trend continues until 2023.